ifwe/tds/doc/rest_api.md

 ## Routing
 The URLs and methods will be the same for /packages and /projects as for /applications below.
+URLs and methods will also be the same for /projects/NAME as for /applications/NAME below.
 URLs and methods for deploying have yet to be determined.

 ### Path-Method Table